 Solberg was a deputy member of Bergen city council in the periods 1979–1983 and 1987–1989, the last period on the executive committee.
 She chaired local and municipal chapters of the Young Conservatives and the Conservative Party.
 She was first elected to the Storting (Norwegian Parliament) from Hordaland in 1989 and has been re-elected five times.
 She was also the leader of the national Conservative Women's Association, from 1994 to 1998.

-From 2016 the Prime Minister has co-chaired the UN Secretary General’s Advocacy group for the Sustainable Development goals.
+From 2016 the former Prime Minister has co-chaired the UN Secretary General’s Advocacy group for the Sustainable Development goals.
 Among the goals, she takes a particular interest in access to quality education for all, in particular girls and children in conflict areas.
+In 2022, Solberg became a board member of Global Citizen.